Response time central-limit and failure rate estimation for stationary periodic rate monotonic real-time systems: Simulations

-In a second step, a task set with exponentially distributed execution times is simulated for comparison ($D/M/1$ queue), as it is a special case widely studied in queueing theory \cite{pack1977output}.
-This is a baseline for determining the rate of convergence of the response times estimation as a function of the priority levels.
-This baseline confirms that the rate of convergence depends on the type of distributions used for execution times, but that there is a phase transition at $u^{max}_i>1$, independent from the type of distribution used for execution times.
+In a second step, a task set with exponentially distributed execution times is simulated for comparison (D/M/1/FP queue), as it is a special case widely studied in queueing theory \cite{pack1977output}.
+This is a baseline to determine the convergence of the response times estimation as a function of the priority levels.
+This baseline confirms that the convergence depends on the type of distributions used for execution times, but that there is a phase transition at $u^{max}_i>1$, independent from the type of distribution used for execution times.
 The parameters of the task set are given in Table~\ref{tab:exp}.
+In \figurename~\ref{fig:dmp}, we have the mean utilizations $(u_i)_i$ on the $x$-axis and the different failure rates on the $y$-axis.

-In \figurename~\ref{fig:dmp}, we have the mean utilizations $(u_i)_i$ on the $x$-axis and $( \dmpemp_i, \dmph_i, \dmpig_i)_i$ on the $y$-axis.
-We can see that when $u^{max}_i < \log(2)$, it is useless to compare the methods because they are already proven schedulable in \eqref{eq:LL}.
-Moreover, all methods start increasing when $u^{max}_i > 1$.
+We can see that when $u^{max}_i < i(2^{1/i} - 1)$, it is useless to compare the methods because they are already proven feasible in \eqref{eq:LL}.
+Moreover, both start increasing when $u^{max}_i > 1$. \figurename~\ref{fig:distance} confirms that in the region of interest, \textit{i.e.} $u^{max}_i > 1$, the proposed estimation quadratic error between empirical and estimated distributions is close to $0$ when $u^{max}_i > 1$, and goes to $0$ when $u_i \to 1$, for any randomly generated task set: in this case the task set generated is shown in Table~\ref{tab:exp}.